 All eligible civilians should join the military to stop Tigray forces ‘once and for all’, PM Abiy Ahmed’s office says.

-In July, the United Nations warned more than 100,000 children in Tigray could suffer life-threatening malnutrition in the next 12 months.
-A total of 400,000 people risk famine in the region, according to the UN, with aid workers saying they have struggled to gain access.
+In July, the UN warned that more than 100,000 children in Tigray could suffer life-threatening malnutrition in the next 12 months.

 Ankara and Addis Ababa have friendly relations and the two leaders pledged to boost economic cooperation and trade.

 Abiy said the two countries’ relationship was built on “mutual respect and trust”.